ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7289v2/lorawan-network-server-guide.md

 11. Choose **Update Trust Policy** to save your changes and exit.
 At this point, you have created the ***IoTWirelessGatewayCertManagerRole*** and you won't need to do this again.

 :::tip NOTE
 The examples in this document are intended only for dev environments.
 All devices in your fleet must have credentials with privileges that authorize only intended actions on specific resources.
 The specific permission policies can vary for your use case.
 Identify the permission policies that best meet your business and security requirements.
-For more information, refer to <a href="https://docs.aws.amazon.com/iot/latest/developerguide/example-iot-policies.html">**Example Policies**</a> and <a href="https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html">**Security Best Practices**</a>
+For more information, refer to <a href="https://docs.aws.amazon.com/iot/latest/developerguide/example-iot-policies.html"><b>Example Policies</b></a> and <a href="https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html"><b>Security Best Practices</b></a>
 :::

 #### Add IAM Role for Destination to AWS IoT Core for LoRaWAN

-** Creating a Policy **
+<b> Creating a Policy </b>

 Creating a policy gives the role permissions to describe the IoT endpoint and publish messages to AWS IoT.